Wild Dog (film)

-Wild Dog is a 2021 Indian Telugu-language action thriller film written and directed by debutant Ashishor Solomon.
-Produced by Matinee Entertainment, the film stars Nagarjuna Akkineni, Dia Mirza, Saiyami Kher, and Atul Kulkarni.
-The film includes many terrorist incidents happened in India, including the Gokul Chat bomb blast in 2007 and the capture of Yasin Bhatkal.
-Wild Dog is released theatrically on 2 April 2021 to positive reviews.
+Wild Dog is a 2021 Indian Telugu-language action thriller film written and directed by debutant Ahishor Solomon.
+Produced by Matinee Entertainment, the film stars Nagarjuna, Dia Mirza, Saiyami Kher, and Atul Kulkarni.
+The film includes many terrorist incidents in India, including the Gokul Chat bomb blast in 2007 and the capture of Yasin Bhatkal.
+Wild Dog released theatrically on 2 April 2021 to positive reviews.

 Plot

 On 13 February 2010 at John's Bakery in Pune, a bomb explosion claims many innocent lives.
-Two weeks later, the Ministry of Home Affairs hands over the case to the National Investigation Agency and its top officer Vijay Varma, also known as Wild Dog, is reenlisted by his senior friend DGP Hemanth.
+Two weeks later, the Ministry of Home Affairs hands over the case to the National Investigation Agency, and its top officer Vijay Varma, also known as Wild Dog, is reenlisted by his senior friend DGP Hemanth.
 Through a series of investigations, Vijay and his team come across the CCTV footage of a man entering the bakery with a bag and exiting without it.
 Further, with the help of a survivor's testimony, they are able to create a sketch of the culprit.
 On the other hand, Hemanth explains to Vijay about a two-week older incident involving killings of two cops inside a truck at the Andhra–Tamil Nadu border, three days before which he had received a tip-off from the Intelligence Bureau about 50 kilograms of RDX being transported at the border.
 As the culprit's sketch is circulated everywhere, a shop owner quickly recognizes the suspect and explains to the cops that he let the suspect live in his house on the recommendation of a man named Mirza Baig.
 Vijay and his team manage to nab Baig and torture him into revealing the culprit's name: Khalid, who bombed the bakery, and his accomplice, Khatil who was supposed to blow up the Dagdusheth Temple but could not, given the tight security at the temple due to a VIP's visit.